 What does it mean to know God?

 If knowing God isn’t the same as knowing about God, then what does it mean to know him?
 Here’s an analogy.
-There’s a guy in your life and you have a crush on him.
-You’ve known him since high school, you know where he lives, you have his phone number, you know some of his interests, and you may even be friends with some of the same people.
+You are romantically interested in a guy that you’ve known since high school.
+You know where he lives, you have his phone number, you know some of his interests, and you may even have mutual friends.
 You talk every now and then but something still feels missing.
-What’s missing is that you’ve never had a deep conversation with him, you’ve never heard him tell stories about his life, you’ve never seen him cry or become so overjoyed in a moment of celebration.
-You don’t know his biggest pet peeves or the little quirks about him most people have yet to experience.

-So, how should you begin to develop a deeper relationship with God?
+So, how can you begin to develop a deeper relationship with God?

 1. Spend time with him through prayer and by reading his word